Passport to English Logo

 5. skate

-play (verb) - player (a person who plays)
+play - player

-skate (verb) - skater (a person who skates)
+skate - skater

-swim (verb) - swimmer (a person who swims)
+swim - swimmer

 Practice

-Write the person who does these activities.
+What person does these activities?

 example